 What you see here is a small minority of the ways that spammers can track down your contact information, so what can you do to protect yourself?

 From an email hosting perspective, you need to make sure that you have spam filtering solutions on your service.
-A good one that we offer on all of our email hosting services is SpamExperts, which scans all emails that pass through and cuts off any spam before it reaches your account.
+A good one that we offer on all of our dedicated email hosting services is SpamExperts, which scans all emails that pass through and cuts off any spam before it reaches your account.

 When it comes to domain names most extensions that are not a .au can have ID protection enabled.
 This ensures that your personal information is hidden from public WHOIS records.
 If you do happen to have a .au domain name, your information will be visible on these records, however, your details are protected at the registry level.